Welcome to the Department of Industrial Relations

 Contractors who are awarded public works jobs must make training fund contributions in the amount established in the prevailing wage rate publication for journeymen and apprentices.
 This nominal fee contributes to the assurance that new apprentices coming into the craft will be guaranteed the highest level of training and as skilled craftsmen retire, the trade will survive.

 Training fund contributions to the Council are due and payable on the 15th day of the month for work performed during the preceding month.
-The contribution should be paid by check and be accompanied be a completed training fund contribution form (CAC – 2) or a letter containing the following information:
+The contribution should be paid by check and be accompanied by a completed training fund contribution form.

 Comments, suggestions and questions welcome.
 Email to daspublicworks@dir.ca.gov or call your local district office.